Science Department

 Credit: 1.0, Full Year

-Prerequisite: Physics or Physics M and concurrently enrolled in Geometry or higher level math course
+Prerequisite: Successful completion of Physics or Physics M and concurrently enrolled in Geometry or higher level math course

 Honors Chemistry